dotnet/runtime/docs/workflow/building/coreclr/README.md

 **NOTE:** On Windows, this will also include `.exe` and `.msi` installers, which you can use in case you want to test your build machine-wide.
 This is the closest you can get to an official build installation.

+For a full guide on using the shipping packages for testing checkout the doc we have dedicated to it [over here](/docs/workflow/testing/using-dev-shipping-packages.md).

 ### Cross Compilation

 Using an x64 machine, it is possible to generate builds for other architectures.
 Not all architectures are supported for cross-compilation however, and it's also dependant on the OS you are using to build and target.
 Refer to the table below for the compatibility matrix.